pbrisbin/yesod-statistics/README.md

 ### Stats

-The stats module just creates the subsite and provides to important
+The stats module just creates the subsite and provides two important
 functions:

 * `logRequest` should be placed in any route function you want to log